Define settings for custom license models

 Define how license credit (seats, use count, or use time) is granted if the entitlement already contains a license for the same licensed item.
 You can choose to either create a new license, or add the granted credit to the existing license.
 With the out-of-the-box floating license model, a new license is always created.

-This rule only affects licenses granted through the Graph API or the event-based integrations, and licenses granted using the legacy features in 10Duke SysAdmin that don’t create transactions for the licenses.
+This rule only affects licenses granted through the Graph API, and licenses granted using the legacy features in 10Duke SysAdmin that don’t create transactions for the licenses.

 Licenses granted using transactions in SysAdmin or through the 10Duke Entitlement Management REST API always create a new license in this situation.